SandraBasquero/QueryCollector/README.md

 Query Collector is a native iOS app containing two little questionnaires.
 The app saves all the answers of those questionnaries in a server and allows to query at any moment, all along the app, answer stats filtered by city.

-The app works online and offline; but the stats showed will not be really updated until the app is used in online mode.
+The app works online and offline; but stats will not be really updated until the app is used in online mode.

 ##Tech details: